The #1 warning sign you are experiencing thyroid dysfunction is extreme fatigue.

 So if you suspect you are struggling with thyroid fatigue it’s essential to get help.

 Unfortunately all too often individuals remain unwell as they don’t get the help they need.

-If you are living with constant fatigue, feel cold all the time, your hair is falling out by the handful, you can’t lose weight, you have brain fog, or other weird symptoms linked to slow metabolism it’s vital to discuss your concerns with a thyroid-literate doctor.
+If you’re living with constant fatigue, feeling cold all the time, your hair is falling out by the handful, you can’t lose weight, you have brain fog, or other weird symptoms linked to slow metabolism it’s vital to discuss your concerns with a thyroid-literate doctor.

 It’s all too common for doctors to blame thyroid problems on pregnancy, hormonal changes associated with menopause, or simply the consequence of getting older.

 Don’t allow this to happen to you.
 Thyroid dysfunction is often the root cause of debilitating fatigue so it’s vital to address thyroid health issues.

 > > Like to learn more?
 Top 5 Reasons Why Thyroid Health Is Important To Your Well-Being.

 How Doctors Test For Hypothyroidism